denten-books/plain-text/0-chapter.md

 continue to draw checks from singularly copyrighted work.
 Legal fictions are created to veil the emerging affordances of textual technology.

-In Chapter 2, I challenges conventional notions of digital media, discovering properties at once "discrete" and "continuous."
+In the second chapter, I challenge conventional notions of digital media, discovering properties at once "discrete" and "continuous."
 Both are seen to threaten human capacity for comprehension.
 Which one is it, before or beyond the human?
 A discussion of Liquid Crystal Displays (LCDs) flows into a section that deals with digital representation from the perspective of analytic philosophy.
 My summary of that tradition shows that language and text are already in some sense "born digital," that is "reproducible" and "differentiated" throughout.
 Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
-From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather [[ too dense ]] structure imposed from without.
-Materials from the history of telegraphy help narrate the story of character encoding---a key hidden component of digital textuality.
+From these insights I take it that "being digital" is not an intrinsic ontological property, but rather structure imposed from without.
+A thing is not digital in itself---one makes use of something in a digital way.
+Materials from the history of telegraphy in the late ninetieth and early twentieth centuries help narrate the story of character encoding---a key hidden component of digital textuality.

-At the heart of the book and central to its argument, Chapter 3 begins by outlining a recent discussion on surface reading.
+I begin the book's third chapter by outlining a recent discussion on surface reading.
 I ask: What lies beneath the text, literally?
-Case studies in removable storage media, ticker tape and floppy disk, elucidate the movement of text from human-legible inscription on the page and punch card to magnetic inscription invisible to the naked human eye.
+Case studies form the early history of removable storage media, ticker tape and floppy disk, elucidate the movement of text from human-legible inscription on the page and punch card to magnetic inscription invisible to the naked human eye.
 In print, form and content lie flat.
 On the screen, the two layers occupy physically distinct strata.
-Along with the traditional distinctions of form and content we now find a control layer, which dynamically alters the mechanics of the literary encounter.
-The device alters itself to suit the reader.
-The history of the Document Object Model (DOM) dispels the illusion of flattened textuality, exposing the mechanisms of control embedded into all documents.
+The rise of the ubiquitous Document Object Model (DOM) in the twentieth century introduces a third layer which, in addition to form and content, encodes device control.
+The material history of DOM dispels the illusion of flattened textuality.
+The control layer dynamically structures the mechanics of the literary encounter.
+Text now carries both a message and a set instructions to alter the device.
+Consequently, I argue that the interpretation of texts must include the exposition of the control layer.

 The fourth chapter reaches beyond the device to the human.
 I begin with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly